 Antique Victorian Furniture

-In some cases,as a result, we can recommend any number of design options.
+In most cases we can recommend any number of design options.
 Victorian living room furniture offers an exciting and dramatic style choice.
 Victorian sofas and chairs usually bring out the delighted squeal and “oohs and ahs” of our antique buyers.
 I have to say, I urge Greg to purchase more settees and sofas than I would like to admit. 🙂 In their jewel toned velvet and with their tufted backs, they are simply the epitome of femininity.
 I can’t see myself ever getting tired of Rococo Revival sofas.

 We have delivered a great number of Victorian settees and Victorian sofas for use in sitting rooms, hallways and entryways.
 When in good condition, Victorian settees set the tone for an elegant Victorian home.
 They become more decorative in function, because they don’t provide the prime space for regular TV lounging.